neuropsychology/NeuroKit/studies/complexity_eeg/README.md

-Optimal Selection of Delay, Embedding Dimension and Tolerance for EEG Complexity Analysis
+Optimal Selection of Delay and Embedding Dimension for EEG Complexity Analysis
 ================

 -   [Introduction](#introduction)